ben-my-to/portme/content/posts/mpitree-project.md

 ### Decision Boundaries varying values for the `max_depth` hyperparameter

-As the decision tree grows deeper, overfitting becomes evident because predictions rely on increasingly smaller regions of the feature space.
-In a way, the decision tree model tends to bias toward _singleton nodes_, potentially resulting in mispredictions, especially when dealing with noisy data[^4].
+As a decision tree grows deeper, overfitting becomes evident because predictions rely on increasingly smaller regions of the feature space.
+In a way, the decision tree model tends to bias toward _singleton nodes_, potentially resulting in mispredictions in the presence of noisy data[^4].

 [^4]: Figure 3 illustrates decision boundaries for different values of the `max_depth` hyperparameter on the iris dataset provided by _scikit-learn_.
-The figure showcases how noisy instances may negatively impact the performance of the decision tree model as the depth increases.
+The figure showcases how noisy instances may negatively impact the performance of the decision tree classifier as the depth increases.

 Pre-and-post-pruning techniques are some solutions to reduce the likelihood of an overfitted decision tree.
-Pre-pruning techniques introduce early stopping criteria (e.g., `max_depth`, `min_samples_split`).
-Additionally, validation methodology (e.g., $k$-fold Cross-Validation) can be applied to both pruning techniques.
+Pre-pruning techniques introduce early stopping criteria (e.g., `max_depth`, `min_samples_split` hyperparameters).
+In conjunction, validation methodologies such as $k$-fold Cross-Validation can be applied select optimal values for such hyperparameters.

 <figure class="image">
 <img src="https://raw.githubusercontent.com/ben-my-to/website/main/static/images/iris_decision_tree.png" alt="Decision Boundary Example" style="width:70%;display:block;margin-left:auto;margin-right:auto;">
-  <figcaption>Fig. 3: Decision Boundary Example</figcaption>
+  <figcaption>Fig. 3: Decision Boundaries on the Iris Dataset</figcaption>
 </figure>

 ### Parallel Execution Times

-Figure 4 below shows a plot of the number of training samples versus the time taken _(ms)_ to train four decision tree models _(one sequential and three parallel)_.
-All decision tree models were trained with the same training examples, sampled over a uniform distribution, across all epochs.
+Figure 4 below shows a plot of the number of training samples versus the time taken _(ms)_ to train four decision tree models _(one sequential and three in-parallel)_.
+All decision tree models were trained with the same examples, sampled over a uniform distribution, across all iterations.
 Our experiment yields an average speedup of $\bar{S}=1.7$.

 <figure class="image">
 <img src="https://raw.githubusercontent.com/ben-my-to/website/main/static/images/parallel_exec_time.png" alt="Parallel Execution Time" style="width:45%;display:block;margin-left:auto;margin-right:auto;">